 Step 1: Conduct Market Research to Find Your Niche

-First things first, you need to identify what type of products you would like to sell and if there is a decent market demand for those products.
+First things first when building an ecommerce website, you need to identify what type of products you would like to sell and if there is a potential market demand for those products.

-It is also important to consider your interests and passion while choosing your niche.
+It is also important to consider your interests and professional background while choosing your niche.
 Building a business requires a lot of hard work and persistence.
-And if you are selling something that you are interested in, it will help you stay motivated.
+If you are selling something that you are interested in, it will help you stay motivated.

-- The product solves a customer pain point.
+- The product solves a problem for customers.

-- People will be interested in your product and will be willing to pay for it.
+- People will be willing to pay for it.